-The randomized, double-blind, parallel-group, multicenter ETC-1002-008 study is evaluating parallel doses of ETC-1002 as monotherapy or in combination with ezetimibe in approximately 322 patients.
-The primary objective of the study is to assess the LDL-C lowering efficacy of ETC-1002 monotherapy versus ezetimibe monotherapy in hypercholesterolemic patients with or without statin intolerance treated for 12 weeks.
-Secondary objectives include assessing the effect of ETC-1002 on additional lipid and cardiometabolic biomarkers; characterizing the tolerability and safety of ETC-1002; and assessing the dose range of ETC-1002 to inform Phase 3 dosing.
-The trial is being conducted at approximately 75 clinical sites in the United States.
+The randomized, double-blind, parallel group, multicenter ETC-1002-014 study is evaluating parallel doses of ETC-1002 in approximately 144 patients.
+The primary objective of the study is to assess the LDL-cholesterol lowering efficacy of ETC-1002 monotherapy versus placebo in patients with both hypercholesterolemia and hypertension who are treated for six weeks.
+Secondary objectives include assessing the effect of ETC-1002 on blood pressure, other lipid and cardiometabolic biomarkers and characterizing the tolerability and safety of ETC-1002.

 About the ETC-1002 Clinical Development Program

-ETC-1002 is a unique, first-in-class, orally available, once-daily small molecule designed to lower levels of LDL-C and to avoid side effects associated with existing LDL-C lowering therapies.
+ETC-1002 is a novel, first-in-class, orally available, once-daily small molecule designed to lower levels of LDL-cholesterol and to avoid side effects associated with existing LDL-cholesterol lowering therapies.
 ETC-1002 has a unique dual mechanism of action that has the potential to regulate both lipid and carbohydrate metabolism.
 ETC-1002 works by inhibiting ATP citrate lyase (ACL), a key enzyme in the cholesterol biosynthetic pathway, and activating a complementary enzyme, 5′-adenosine monophosphate-activated protein kinase (AMPK).
 Both enzymes are known to play significant roles in the synthesis of cholesterol and glucose in the liver.
-By inhibiting cholesterol synthesis in the liver, ETC-1002 causes the liver to take up LDL particles from the blood, which reduces LDL-C levels.
+By inhibiting cholesterol synthesis in the liver, ETC-1002 causes the liver to take up LDL particles from the blood, which reduces LDL-cholesterol levels.

-In seven completed Phase 1 and 2 clinical studies, involving more than 300 patients who received ETC-1002, the agent has shown consistent and clinically meaningful reductions in LDL-C cholesterol, as well as reductions comparable to statins in levels of high sensitivity C-reactive protein (hsCRP), a key marker of inflammation associated with cardiovascular disease.
+In seven completed Phase 1 and 2 clinical studies in more than 300 patients, ETC-1002 has shown consistent and clinically meaningful reductions in LDL-cholesterol, as well as reductions in levels of high sensitivity C-reactive protein (hsCRP), a key marker of inflammation associated with cardiovascular disease.
 Across all completed clinical studies, ETC-1002 has been well tolerated.
-To date, one serious adverse event, considered unrelated to ETC-1002, has been observed in 317 patients treated with ETC-1002 at doses of up to 240 mg and up to 12 weeks in duration.
+To date, one serious adverse event, considered unrelated to ETC-1002, has been observed in 317 patients treated with ETC-1002 at doses of up to 240 mg for up to 12 weeks in duration.